gitKrystan/2025-emberfest/slides.md

 * Here' we're looking at the real TodoProvider component used by our Enterprise Edition Todo App.
 * It uses WarpDrive's Paginate component to declaratively handle request state.
 * On load, it displays a loading spinner.
-* On error, it displays an error message with a retry button.
+* On error, it displays an error message
 * It displays the pagination state via the always block.
 * And on success, it passes the current page of data to the Todos component.
 * And!
 When cached responses for this request are invalidated, the component automatically re-renders with fresh data.
--->
+* When we look at the entire invocation together, you can see that it's not much more complex than our original Request-based TodoProvider.
+* Let's zoom in on these PaginationControls rendered in the always block -->

 ---